Mount Sinai Medical Center (Miami)

-Mount Sinai Medical Center is a hospital located at 4300 Alton Road in Miami Beach, Florida, and is the largest independent non-profit hospital in South Florida.
-The institution was incorporated on March 11, 1946, and opened on its current location on December 4, 1949.
+Mount Sinai Medical Center is a hospital located at 4300 Alton Road in Miami Beach, Florida.
+It is the largest private, independent not-for-profit teaching hospital in Florida.
+The institution was incorporated on March 11, 1946, and opened its current location on December 4, 1949.

 Locations and affiliations

 Mount Sinai Medical Center includes six locations throughout Miami-Dade County.
 In 2009, Mount Sinai Medical Center began an affiliation with Columbia University, allowing for students and patients to treat, research, and study between Miami and New York City.
 As part of the affiliation, the Mount Sinai Heart Institute and the Columbia University Divisions of Cardiology and Urology at Mount Sinai were created.
 This institution is not affiliated with the Mount Sinai School of Medicine or Mount Sinai Hospital, established in 1852 in New York.

 The center's five satellite locations include a freestanding emergency department, physician offices, diagnostic center and cancer center in Aventura, physician offices in Coral Gables, Hialeah and Key Biscayne and a diagnostic catheterization and sleep lab in Coral Gables.
-Mount Sinai includes more than 700 physicians, 3,500 employees and 500 volunteers.
+Mount Sinai includes more than 700 physicians, 4,500 employees and 500 volunteers.

 Facilities

-As of 2020, the medical center has 589 staffed beds.
+As of 2020, the medical center has nearly 600 staffed beds.